developer-Akhil/sql_leetcodes/leetcode_597.md

 ```
 Write a query to find the overall acceptance rate of requests rounded to 2 decimals, which is the number of acceptance divide the number of requests.
+Find the overall acceptance rate of requests, which is the number of acceptance divided by the number of requests.
+Return the answer rounded to 2 decimals places.

 For the sample data above, your query should return the following result.

 ```